 framework for extracting the information they need.

 resources managers?
-It is simply not enough for both sides to communicate within the strategic planning process, then afterward for the focus to split back to each side’s respective interests with no iterative communication
+It is simply not enough for both sides to communicate within the strategic planning process, then afterward, for the focus to split back to each side’s respective interests with no iterative communication

 between the two elements.

-In order to better understand your business’s capability, three key components need to be factored into organizing for PPM:
+To better understand your business’s capability, three key components need to be factored into organizing for PPM:

 single data source.

-• ‘What if’ scenario capability analysis: Advanced scenario modeling provides the ‘what-if’ capabilities to examine multiple scenarios so as to help fine-tune assumptions about projected resource usage, performance, and milestones, and is essential to planning and forecasting the future direction of the project portfolio.
-This allows resource plans to be tested for feasibility, matching against skills, competencies, experience, and availability.
+• ‘What if’ scenario capability analysis: Advanced scenario modeling provides the ‘what-if’ capabilities to examine multiple scenarios to help fine-tune assumptions about projected resource usage, performance, and milestones and is essential to planning and forecasting the future direction of the project portfolio.
+This allows resource plans to be tested for feasibility, matching skills, competencies, experience, and availability.
 ‘What if’ scenarios give the portfolio process the ability to match supply and demand and clearly demonstrate to the rest of the business where potential shortfalls exist.

 work slippage, capacity issues, and other concerns while extending